datanav/docs/tutorial-getting-started-collect.rst

 The Enhetsregisteret inbound pipe
 *********************************

-The last thing to do in this tutorial is to create a pipe that connects to our ``enhetsregisteret`` system.
-We want to pull in the company data from Enhetsregisteret.
+The final thing to do is to pull in the company data from Enhetsregisteret by creating a pipe that connects to our ``enhetsregisteret`` system.
 Again, follow the below steps to create your inbound pipe ``enhetsregisteret-company-collect``:

 #.
 Navigate to **Pipes**